infrahouse/terraform-aws-sqs-ecs/README.md

   source  = "infrahouse/sqs-ecs/aws"
   version = "0.6.1"

-  service_name                     = "sqs-test"                # A descriptive name for the service that owns the SQS queue. consumer_subnet_ids              = var.consumer_subnet_ids   # Where the consumer EC2 instances will be created. consumer_on_demand_base_capacity = 0                         # If specified, the ASG will request spot instances and this will be the minimal number of on-demand instances. consumer_docker_image            = "infrahouse/sqs-consumer:latest"  # Docker image to use for the consumer container.
+  service_name                     = "sqs-test"                        # A descriptive name for the service that owns the SQS queue. consumer_subnet_ids              = var.consumer_subnet_ids           # Where the consumer EC2 instances will be created. consumer_on_demand_base_capacity = 0                                 # If specified, the ASG will request spot instances and this will be the minimal number of on-demand instances. consumer_docker_image            = "infrahouse/sqs-consumer:latest"  # Docker image to use for the consumer container. alert_notification_email         = "devnull@infrahouse.com"          # Alerts will be sent to this email (required).
 }
 ```

+The module will create a CloudWatch alert and SNS topic for notifications.
+This is to ensure the queue is monitored.

 ## Requirements

 | Name | Version |